Special Offer 10% more on any products until December 31st, Use code ESKAPAS24

 St. Mark’s Square

-Events for Carnevale, Italy’s mardi gras, start a couple of weeks before the actual date of Shrove Tuesday, so a carnival theme dominates the city in February.
-You’ll see Venetians everywhere in elaborate masks and costumes, and may be tempted to join in yourself.
-Venice Carnevale is Italy’s top Carnival, or Mardi Gras, celebration.
+Events for Carnevale, Italy’s Mardi Gras, start a couple of weeks before the actual date of Shrove Tuesday, so a carnival theme dominates the city in February.
+You’ll see Venetians in elaborate masks and costumes everywhere and may be tempted to join in yourself.
+Venice Carnevale is Italy’s top celebration for Carnival or Mardi Gras.
 Carnevale season lasts about two weeks, culminating on the day of Carnival (called Martedi Grasso, or Fat Tuesday, in Italian).
-The weekend before Fat Tuesday usually sees the most parties and events, but during all of Carnevale season, the city of Venice is abuzz with costumed characters, street performers, scheduled concerts and entertainment, boat parades, and food stalls.
-Even if you don’t attend any of the parties or fancy masquerade balls, it’s definitely a fun time to visit—that is, if you can deal with the crowds and high-season prices.
+The weekend before Fat Tuesday usually sees the most parties and events.
+Still, during Carnevale season, Venice is abuzz with costumed characters, street performers, scheduled concerts and entertainment, boat parades, and food stalls.
+Even if you don’t attend any of the parties or fancy masquerade balls, it’s a fun time to visit—if you can deal with the crowds and high season prices.

-Nota Bene: Venice Carnevale celebrations will be celebrated in its traditional form, from February 19 to March 1, 2022.
+Nota Bene: The Venice Carnevale will be celebrated traditionally from February 19 to March 12.

 March in Venice

-Either Carnevale or Easter falls in March so celebrations revolve around these holidays, with the week before Easter being one of the most important periods on the Italian calendar.
-March 8 is Women’s Day, Festa della Donna and March 19 is Saint Joseph’s Day, also celebrated as Father’s Day in Italy.
+Either Carnevale or Easter falls in March, so celebrations revolve around these holidays.
+The week before Easter is one of the most critical periods on the Italian calendar.
+March 8, Mother’s Day, Festa della Donna, and March 19, and Joseph’s Day are also celebrated as Father’s Day in Italy.

 Mamma Mia Best of Italy